bryanwweber/orbital-mechanics-notes/orbital-maneuvers/single-impulse-example.md

 1. The velocity on the circular orbit, $v_1$
 2. The velocity on the impact orbit at the impulse point, $v_2$

-The initial orbit is a circular orbit, with velocity given by Eq. {eq}`eq:circular-orbit-velocity`:
+The initial orbit is a circular orbit, with velocity given by @eq:circular-orbit-velocity:

 :::{math}
 v_1 = \sqrt{\frac{\mu}{z_0 + R_E}}